Greenfield, Massachusetts: Higher education

 Greenfield is home to Greenfield Community College, which serves the northern Pioneer Valley and offers some courses to Greenfield High students seeking advanced learning opportunities.

 The nearest state university is the University of Massachusetts Amherst.
 There are also several private colleges, including members of the Five Colleges and Seven Sisters, in the region, as well as Keene State College in Keene, New Hampshire.

 Media

-Greenfield has five FM radio stations, one FM Translator, two AM radio stations, one cable television station, and one daily local newspaper.
+Greenfield has five FM radio stations, one FM Translator, one AM radio station, one cable television station, and one daily local newspaper.